Vehicle Signage Brisbane Regulations

 • Internal low-level illumination may be used to light translucent panels provided the level of illumination is sufficiently low so as to avoid glare, either for the driver or other road users.

-Car Signage {location} requirements for ride-booking vehicles
+Car Signage Brisbane requirements for ride-booking vehicles.

 All vehicles used to provide ride-booking services (excluding taxis and limousines) must display a ride-booking service identification sign, approved by the Department of Transport and Main Roads (TMR) when the vehicle is in service.

-Purpose of vehicle signs {location}
+Purpose of vehicle signs in Brisbane.

 Unlike taxis and limousines, ride-booking vehicles do not have distinctive number plates to aid in identification.

-Vehicle Stickers {loction} help passengers identify their ride-booking vehicle and assist TMR compliance officers and the Queensland Police Service to undertake their duties.
+Vehicle Stickers help passengers identify their ride-booking vehicle and assist TMR compliance officers and the Queensland Police Service to undertake their duties.

-Sign requirements
+Sign requirements.

 Rideshare signage example.